superduper-io/superduper/README.md

 ---

 **SuperDuperDB is not another database.
+It is a framework to integrate any AI models and APIs directly with your existing database, including real-time inference, model training and vector search — to build and deploy end-to-end AI applications without complex MLOps pipelines and the need for specialized vector databases.
+Only using Python!**

-It is a framework that transforms your favorite database into an AI powerhouse:**
+**SuperDuperDB transforms your favorite database into an AI powerhouse:**
-- **A single scalable AI deployment** of all your models and AI APIs, including output computation (inference) — always up-to-date as changing data is handled automatically and immediately.
+- *A single scalable AI deployment* of all your models and AI APIs, including output computation (inference) — always up-to-date as changing data is handled automatically and immediately.
-- **A model trainer** that allows easy training and fine-tuning of models simply by querying the database.
+- *A model trainer* that allows easy training and fine-tuning of models simply by querying the database.
-- **A feature store** in which the model outputs are stored alongside the inputs in any data format.
+- *A feature store* in which the model outputs are stored alongside the inputs in any data format.
-- **A fully functional vector database** that allows easy generalization of vector embeddings and vector indexes of the data with preferred models and APIs.
+- *A fully functional vector database* that allows easy generalization of vector embeddings and vector indexes of the data with preferred models and APIs.

 <p align="center">
   <img width="100%" src="docs/hr/static/img/superduperdb.gif">